Cart Abandonment

 }

-For this recipe to work, you’ll send a person’s entire cart with the event.
+For this recipe to work, you’ll send the entire cart with the event.
 This should include all items currently in the cart as well as the timestamp of the event.
 Include any other information that you want to query with liquidA syntax that supports variables, letting you personalize messages for your audience.
 For example, if you want to reference a person’s first name, you might use the variable {{customer.first_name}}. within the reminder email, such as item price, color, or quantity.

-Set the Trigger for Your Campaign
+Set the Trigger for Your Automation

 Create a Workflow Using Wait Until

 On the Workflow canvas, there is a Wait Until delay with three paths.
 There are two conditions and one path based on maximum time.
 Under maximum time is an email.
-The other conditions cause a person to exit.
+The other conditions cause a profile to exit.

 On the Workflow canvas, there is a Wait Until delay with three paths.
 There are two conditions and one path based on maximum time.
 Under maximum time is an email.
-The other conditions cause a person to exit.
+The other conditions cause a profile to exit.

 1. Set a Condition where the cart has updated since the trigger event.